taetscher/ICARUS/README.md

 I had to write a quick program using the [_where the ISS at?_ API](https://wheretheiss.at/w/developer) to track the flight path of the International Space Station (ISS).
 It turns out the ISS has its own twitter account - and I believed it showed in my data.
 So I deployed the ISS tracker to the Raspberry Pi and compared its flight path with the strange tweets coming from the middle of the ocean.

+Turns out I was half right: these images came from the [Horizon](https://twitter.com/bitsofpluto) and [DSCOVR](https://twitter.com/dscovr_epic?lang=de) spacecrafts.
+Neat to see the ISS orbit on a map though lol.
+I found this out through the Google Chrome feature "search Google for this image".

 ### PLOTTiBOi